 The delegates from more than 150 nations recently signed the Paris Climate Agreement in New York on 22 April.
-However, the journey to this ambitious objective remains a long one indeed.
+The treaty of last December was celebrated as a breakthrough.
+However, the journey to this ambitious objective - decelerating climate change - remains a long one indeed.

 At the conclusion of the UN Climate Conference in Paris last year (2015), all actors were reading from the same page.
 A total of 195 nations came to an agreement concerning the objective of reducing global warming.
 It was agreed that the global temperature rise should be kept “well below 2 degrees Celsius relative to the industrial time”.
 Worldwide, politicians, media and a few environmental protection organisations as well evaluated this as a significant step.
 The hope for the future: irreversible processes, which would represent a threat in the event of increased global warming, could thus be prevented.
 If, for example, the ice sheets in Greenland or the West Antarctic were to melt, the world’s sea level would rise by many metres.
 Entire ecosystems on land or in the oceans would topple and extreme weather events would increase.
 Even with an increase in temperature of around 1.5 degrees Celsius, research scientists would expect grave degradation of the coral reefs in the world’s oceans.